iExecBlockchainComputing/iexec-sdk/README.md

 ### deployed.json

-The `deployed.json` file, located in iExec project, locally stores your last deployed resources address.
+The `deployed.json` file, located in iExec project, locally stores your latest deployed resources address.
 These address are used when you run a commande without specifying a resource address (exemple: `iexec app show` will show the app in `deployed.json`).

 ```json
 {